genesistms/ngdart_analyzer_plugin/README.md

 This project is attempt to revive archived angular analyzer plugin.
-While i am still looking at the old angular analyzer and how they did things, with changes in dart sdk and dart analyzer package i decided to go make it from scratch.
+While i am still looking at the old angular analyzer and reuse/migrate usefull stuff, with changes in dart sdk and dart analyzer package i decided to go make it from scratch.

 My plan is to gradually update the plugin with new features until we get to the point where old angular analyzer was.